 ADT supports young people who through volunteering or community service, aim to enhance the lives of others, particularly those most marginalised by society.
-To help young people to volunteer in response to COVID-19 they are now offering larger grants of up to £1000.
+To help young people to volunteer in response to COVID-19 they are now offering grants of up to £500.

 Currently inviting customers to nominate a local charity, group or cause for a Community Grant of up to £2,500 to help them to continue providing support to those affected by the Coronavirus, or who themselves are struggling to maintain their usual services.
 Examples for nominations might include foodbanks, support groups or homeless charities.
 Have already helped more than 200 good causes deliver projects such as helping disability charities invest in their resources, and community groups tackle isolation amongst the older generation.
 Nominations for this round closed on the 12th May 2020.

-Grants of approx. 25-75K focused on the needs of specialist social welfare legal advice organisations.
+Grants focused on the needs of specialist social welfare legal advice organisations.
 Aim to help them respond to COVID-19, with flexible support so organisations can respond to the challenges in ways that they feel best meets their needs but for which they do not currently have the funds.
-This could be about ‘keeping the doors open’, making the necessary shifts to home working, maintaining services, adapting services to reach people in new ways and at greater scale, supporting the wellbeing of staff, or a combination of these and other responses

 COVID-19 FUNDS NOW CLOSED

 - African Health Policy Network: BAME Healthy Communities Surviving COVID-19 Grants (Closed 30th October)